 Within the context of animal cruelty, exigent circumstances exist if you find an animal in circumstances that put its life in danger.
-Section 371 of the Agriculture and Markets Law states,
+Section 371 of the Agriculture & Markets Law states,

-"A constable or a police officer must, and any agent or officer of any duly incorporated society for the prevention of cruelty to animals may issue an appearance ticket pursuant to section 150.20 of the criminal procedure law; summon or arrest, and bring before a court or magistrate having jurisdiction, any person offending against any of the provisions of article twentysix of the agriculture and markets law.
-Any officer or agent of said societies may lawfully interfere to prevent the perpetration of any act of cruelty upon any animal in his presence..." (emphasis added)
+"A constable or a police officer must, and any agent or officer of any duly incorporated society for the prevention of cruelty to animals may issue an appearance ticket pursuant to section 150.20 of the criminal procedure law; summon or arrest, and bring before a court or magistrate having jurisdiction, any person offending against any of the provisions of article twenty six of the Agriculture & Markets Law.
+Any officer or agent of said societies may lawfully interfere to prevent the perpetration of any act of cruelty upon any animal in his presence..."

-In addition, Subdivision 4 of Section 373 of the Agriculture and Markets Law states,
+In addition, Subdivision 4 of Section 373 of the Agriculture & Markets Law states:

-"When a person arrested is, at the time of such arrest, in charge of any animal or of any vehicle drawn by or containing any animal, any agent or officer of said society or societies or any police officer may take charge of such animaland of such vehicle and its contents, and deposit the same in a safe place or custody, or deliver the same into the possession of the police or sheriff of the county or place wherein such arrest was made, who shall thereupon assume the custody thereof; and all necessary expenses incurred in taking charge of such property shall be a charge thereon." (emphasis Based on these sections of the law, it has been our experience that if you come across an animal in such circumstances, you should consider removing it from the circumstances immediately rather than waiting to obtain a search warrant.
+"When a person arrested is, at the time of such arrest, in charge of any animal or of any vehicle drawn by or containing any animal, any agent or officer of said society or societies or any police officer may take charge of such animal and of such vehicle and its contents, and deposit the same in a safe place or custody, or deliver the same into the possession of the police or sheriff of the county or place wherein such arrest was made, who shall thereupon assume the custody thereof; and all necessary expenses incurred in taking charge of such property shall be a charge thereon."

+Based on these sections of the law, it has been our experience that if you come across an animal in such circumstances, you should consider removing it immediately rather than waiting to obtain a search warrant.